The Bridges of Venice: Beautiful, Famous and Fun to Find

 The limestone Bridge of Sighs is enclosed except for a few small windows with stone bars

-The most famous bridge in Venice – certainly the most poignant – is the Bridge of Sighs (Ponte dei Sospiri).
+Venice’s most famous bridge – and certainly the most poignant – is the Bridge of Sighs (Ponte dei Sospiri).

-When prisoners in days gone by crossed the bridge on their way to their cell or execution, they’d look out the small bridge windows at Venice for one last time – and let out a forlorn sigh.
+When prisoners in days gone by crossed the bridge on their way to their cell or execution, they’d glance out the small stone-barred windows at their last view of Venice – and, supposedly, let out a forlorn sigh.

-To cross this bridge yourself, take a Doge’s Palace tour.
+To cross this bridge today, you’ll need to take a tour, like this skip-the-line Doge’s Palace tour.

-You’ll dive into the fascinating world of Venetian intrigue, politics and power – including learning about the “secret denunciations” letter slot, where you could tattle on someone you thought was breaking the law by slipping a note through the mouth of a sculpted lion.
+You’ll dive into the fascinating world of Venetian intrigue, politics and power – including seeing the “secret denunciations” letter slot, where you could tattle on someone you thought was breaking the law by slipping a note through the mouth of a sculpted lion.

 View of Venice from the Bridge of Sighs